Jellyfin: Web Browser vs. Native App Energy Consumption Comparison

 - Start-Up Cost vs. Steady State: Both the App and the Browser show significant spikes in power usage at the beginning of the test.
 This penalty can be attributed to video buffering, decoding initialization and other overhead tasks.
 After a few seconds, power usage declines and settles into a more stable range.
 This represents normal playback once the buffering is complete and the decoder is running smoothly.
 The initial burst could be minimized, by optimizing buffering and preloading.
 If the app or browser could predict how much data was going to be needed for the next few seconds of playback, it might fetch it more efficiently, hence reducing the size or duration of the initial spike.
 Similarly, if the initial part of the video was delivered at a lower bitrate, just for a few seconds, it could shorten the time spent in high CPU/GPU usage while decoding large frames.
 Furthermore, making sure that the GPU driver or integrated graphics driver is up to date can help ensure the best hardware decode path is used.
 Additionally, only initializing components of the player like advanced UI elements, could help the system not to overload the system at once.

-- Total energy perspective: The browser has slightly higher total energy consumption compared to the app.
-Even if the browser doesn’t always hit the extreme peaks, the overall consumption is higher.
-This suggests the browser might keep certain components active or run at a higher baseline power state.
-On the other hand, the app might have to do more work upfront, but then idle more efficiently, resulting in a lower median total energy usage.
+- Total energy perspective: The browser has significantly higher total energy consumption compared to the app.
+Because of the higher energy usage in the first phases and slower settling of energy usage, the overall consumption is higher.
+This suggests the browser is performing more tasks than the native app, might keep certain components active or run at a higher baseline power state.
+The app might have less work to do upfront, and then settles more efficiently, resulting in a lower median total energy usage.
 We think that the total energy usage could be minimized by doing the following: with respect to the browser, it could help to use an incognito window for fewer add-ons and to have a minimal environment.
-For app specific purposes, by reducing data processing once the playback is stable could help minimize the total energy usage.
+For app specific purposes, reducing data processing once the playback is stable could help minimize the total energy usage.
 On top of that, modern GPUs can also reduce clock speeds when load is low, so dynamic clocking could be crucial.
 In addition, scaling down CPU frequency when full power is not needed could also help, even though this is normally done automatically.

 - Practical implications:

-- Battery impact: On laptops, tablets, or phones, every extra joules consumed every few seconds can shorten playback time.
-If the browser constantly run at a higher energy consumption baseline, the battery will drain quicker over a long playback.
+- Battery impact: On laptops, tablets, or phones, every extra watt of power draw can shorten playback time.
+If the browser constantly runs at a higher energy consumption baseline, the battery will drain quicker over a long playback.

-- Performance tuning: if we are aiming to minimize system power, we need to identify and remover overhead, this could be done by using profiling tools like Intel Power Gadget (Mac/Windows) or powertop (Linux) or by optimizing code, for the app we could ensure efficient video decode libraries, and for the browser we could limit background pages, or unnecessary DOM updates.
+- Performance tuning: if we are aiming to minimize system power, we need to identify and remove overhead.
+This could be done by using profiling tools like Intel Power Gadget (Mac/Windows) or powertop (Linux) or by optimizing code.
+For the app we could ensure efficient video decode libraries, and for the browser we could limit background pages, or unnecessary DOM updates.

 - User experience: the initial spikes can generate heat and noise (due to the fans trying to cool down the device).
 This could be fixed by making a proper thermal management and by watching the video in lower resolution.